spotify/confidence-sdk-js/packages/integration-react/README.md

 ## Deprecation Notice

 As of 2024-04-30, the experimental `integration-react` library is officially deprecated.
-We encourage all users to transition to the official [OpenFeature React SDK](https://github.com/open-feature/js-sdk/blob/main/packages/react/README.md) to ensure better support and newer features.
+We encourage any users to transition to the official [OpenFeature React SDK](https://github.com/open-feature/js-sdk/blob/main/packages/react/README.md) to ensure better support and newer features.

 ### Why is this deprecation happening?